 Creating the corresponding support infrastructure in 2013, and changing over from WHO to MedDRA coding in spring 2014 have created the conditions for bringing other pharmaceutical companies onto the Gateway and for increasing the efficiency of report exchanges.
 New companies are currently in the process of being connected to the Gateway.
 Swissmedic’s aim is to exchange ICSR primarily via the electronic EGov portal.
-Companies with low report volumes (less than 70 reports a year) can now submit them electronically via ElViS.
+Companies with low report volumes can now submit them electronically via ElViS.

 Companies interested in the Gateway solution must fulfil the following requirements: